 2-course meal $56 p/person

 Tea and coffee included, all other beverages are additional.

-  I was a guest onboard the Spirit of Tasmania.
+I was welcomed as a guest onboard the Spirit of Tasmania.

-  All thoughts and opinions are, as always, my own.
+All thoughts, opinions and sugar highs from eating too much fudge are, as always, my own.